mspnp/solution-architectures/cicdbots/README.md

    az bot msteams create -n bot-echo -g rg-cicd-bots
    ```

+   :eyes: in this instructions we are mixing declarative ARM temaplates with imperative commands.
+Typically you will want to use one or aonther in your productive environments.

 ## Create a new Azure DevOps project for testing the CI/CD pipelines

 1. install de Azure DevOps Azure CLI extension